-Key priorities to date Key achievements & Impact How will these achievements be sustained o further developed in 2023/2024? .
-Engagement of all pupils in regular physical activity Key ACHIEVEMENTS All children to receive 2 hrs of fully inclusive, high quality PE lessons following a structures scheme of work.
+Key priorities to date Key achievements & Impact How will these achievements be sustained of further developed in 2024/2025?
+1. Engagement of all pupils in regular physical activity Key ACHIEVEMENTSAll children to receive 2 hrs of fully inclusive, high quality PE lessons following a structured scheme of work.
 Lessons are sequenced and reviewed weekly.
+Children not using PE time to change but coming to school wearing their PE kit, to allow more lesson time.
 Sensory Circuit run every morning for an identified SEND group.
 Swimming blocks adapted to allow children longer time in the pool.
 Top up session offered to Year 6 for those who have not met the end of KS2 requirements.
-The Daily Mile introduce in KS1 Spring term and Summer Term for KS2.
-Impact on PARTICIPATION Impact on ATTAINMENT .
-Profile of PE and sport is raised across the school as a tool for whole-school improvement Key ACHIEVEMENTS Parents informed of sports events and PE achievements Via Twitter and Meadowside Matters.
-Active classrooms and heat mapping used to improve children attention and wellbeing during lessons.
-Sports Crew used to run lunchtime activities alongside Mr Tranmer.
-PE Lead released from teaching to ensure quality of PE Meadowside Sports week planned for summer term in conjunction with sports days.
-Sports equipment is stored and replaced and is fit for purpose to support children's learning and engagement.
-Impact on PARTICIPATION .
-Increase confidence and skills of staff in teaching PE and Sport Impact on ATTAINMENT Key ACHIEVEMENTS Staff to follow Get Set 4 PE scheme of work when planning and delivering PE lessons.
-Mr Tranmer to upskill staff in areas requested by feedback.
-Impact on PARTICIPATION
+The profile of sport is raised to parents in attendance of the school games events.
+2. Profile of PE and sport is raised across the school as a tool for whole-school improvement Key ACHIEVEMENTSParents informed of sports events and PE achievements Via Twitter, Meadowside Matters and press releases.Active classrooms and heat mapping used to improve children attention and wellbeing during lessons.Sports Crew used to run lunchtime activities alongside a member of staff.PE Lead released from teaching to ensure quality of PE.Fitness tracking across Key Stage 2 and introduced to Key Stage 1.Meadowside Sports days planned for summer term for all Key Stages.Sports equipment is stored and replaced and is fit for purpose to support children's learning and engagement.Staff to organise and run inter and intra level sports competitions.Impact on PARTICIPATION Impact on ATTAINMENT Increase confidence and skills of staff in teaching PE and Sport I Statt to follow Get Set / PE scheme of work when planning and delivering PE lessons